beginning of content

 What causes rabies?

-More than 9 out 10 cases of rabies in humans are caused by bites from infected dogs.
+More than 9 in 10 cases of rabies in humans are due to bites from dogs.

-While it’s very rare, you should assume that any bat in Australia could potentially carry the virus.
+While it's very rare, you should assume that all bats in Australia carry the virus.

 FIND A HEALTH SERVICE — The Service Finder can help you find doctors, pharmacies, hospitals and other health services.